reshmajagan/toppling-boxes/README.md

 The toppling boxes are made using p5.js library and matter.js physics engine.
 The objective is to get a basic understanding of the libraries and how they could be used.

 This project creates 3 bodies using the physics engine - two boxes and one ground.
-One box falls from the top of the screen onto the second box placed on the ground.
+Two boxes falls from the top of the screen onto the ground.
 They collide and topple over.

 ## Basic project structure